Whether you’re building a gaming PC or a workstation, the first question that comes into your mind should have been related to motherboards.

 Well it actually depends on you.

 If you want a gaming PC, then a micro-ATX board is your best bet.
 It’s because it has more RAM and PCIe Slots than ITX boards, and are cheaper than the full-ATX boards.
 Micro-ATX boards support dual-graphics card configuration too.
+(If you want to dig a little deeper, go to our specific guide for gaming motherboards)

 In case you want to build a workstation, you should get a ATX board due to a lot of RAM and PCIe Slots.